inbelic/LinAlgApps/README.md

 we can instead raytrace for a small time and then clean up the synthetic image using image denoising.

 So I am presenting a denoising function that uses a Lapacian Regularization in the denoising function.
-However, we could easily modify the code to take into account Tikhonov Regularization or Total Variation Regularization in place of the create_lapacian function to alter our results.
+However, we could modify the code to take into account Tikhonov Regularization or Total Variation Regularization in place of the create_lapacian function to alter our results.

 Our create_lapacian function creates a Lapacian graph of the matrix representation U with the